lf-lang/lingua-franca/org.lflang/src/org/lflang/generator/rust/readme.md

 - [x] logical actions
     - [x] delays
     - [x] actions with values
+    - [ ] action value is cleaned up at the end of a tag
     - [x] check whether the action is present
 - [ ] physical actions
 - [x] timers